Environmental racism: Socioeconomic aspects

 Cost–benefit analysis (CBA) is a process that places a monetary value on costs and benefits to evaluate issues.
 Environmental CBA aims to provide policy solutions for intangible products such as clean air and water by measuring a consumer's willingness to pay for these goods.
 CBA can contribute to environmental racism through the valuing of environmental resources based on their utility to society.
 When someone is willing and able to pay more for clean water or air, their payment financially benefits society more than when people cannot pay for these goods, which can create a burden on poor communities.
 This can manifest through discriminatory or disproportionate siting, in which hazardous waste sites are disproportionately placed in communities with a higher percentage of low-income or minority households.

 This form of economic valuation can contribute to these siting practices and further entrench environmental racism through the devaluation of property values in these communities.
 Economic property valuation can also contribute to environmental racism through environmental gentrification, which describes the process that can occur when the removal of decontamination or creation of green spaces in low-income and communities of color leads to higher-income, often White, populations moving to these areas.
 The improvement of the environmental quality of these communities, while often intended to reduce health disparities and advance environmental justice, can lead to an increase in property values that can displace previous residents.

 Fossil fuel racism

-Fossil fuels are interconnected with crises like climate change, racial injustice, and public health.
-Various stages of fossil fuels include extraction, processing, transport, and combustion, all contributing to harmful pollution and greenhouse gas emissions.

-The impacts of fossil fuel processing are not distributed equally with Black, Brown, Indigenous, and poor as opposed to white, or wealthy communities.
+The impacts of fossil fuel processing are not distributed equally with communities of color and lower-income communities as opposed to white, or wealthy communities.
 These communities experience health hazards from air and water pollution as well as the risks from climate change.
 Sacrifice zones are the concept associated with these communities where systemic racism intersects with a fossil fuel-based economy.
 From a perspective by Energy Research & Social Science, the "fossil fuel racism" phenomenon is framed through the argument that systemic racism effectively subsidizes the fossil fuel industry by allowing it to externalize the costs of pollution onto communities of color.

-Fossil fuel racism allows for a shift in the focus to the systems and structures that perpetuate these injustices.
-Implications with this effort follow as climate policy approaches often fail to address racial disparities and focus on broader impacts on public health.
-There is an urgent need for political and policy solutions revolving around the fossil fuel industry to address systemic injustices perpetuated by fossil fuel production and consumption.
+Looking at pollution through the lens of fossil fuel racism allows for a shift in focus to the systems and structures that perpetuate these injustices.
+Alysha Khambay, a researcher with Amnesty International, notes, "Regulations are often unenforced, and many of the companies involved appear to treat any fines from regulators, if they are imposed at all, as just another cost of doing business.
+The current system is stacked in favor of the companies and against the people they harm.
+This must and can change."